 Suppose that \(A\) is a random multiset and that \(N_i\) is the numnber of times that \(i\) occurs in \(A\) for \(i \in I\).
 Then \(A\) has an exponential distribution for \((T, +)\) if and only if \(\bs N = (N_i: i \in I)\) is a sequence of independent random variables and \(N_i\) has the geometric distribution on \(\N\) with success parameter \(p_i\) for \(i \in I\), with \(\bs p = (p_i: i \in I) \in \ms P\).

-Open the simulation of the exponential distribution on the four primes semigroup, that is, the arithmetic semigroup with \(I = \{2, 3, 5, 7\}\).
+The app below simulates the exponential distribution on the arithmetic semigroup with \(I = \{2, 3, 5, 7\}\) as the set of prime elements.
 The parameters \(p_2\), \(p_3\), \(p_5\) and \(p_7\) can be varied with scrollbars.
-The geometric variables \(N_2\), \(N_3\), \(N_5\) and \(N_7\) and the exponential variable \[X = 2^{N_2} 3^{N_3} 5^{N_5} 7^{N_7}\] are displayed in the data table.
-Run the simulation for various values of the parmaeters to gain some insight.
+The geometric variables \(N_2\), \(N_3\), \(N_5\) and \(N_7\) and the exponential variable \(X = 2^{N_2} 3^{N_3} 5^{N_5} 7^{N_7}\) are displayed in the data table.

 Suppose that \(I\) is infinte and that the elements of \(I\) are enumerated by \(\N_+\), so that \(I = \{i_1, i_2, \ldots\}\).
 In the case of the standard arithmetic semigroup \((\N_+, \cdot)\), we could simply list the prime numbers in order.
 In the following simple example, some of the results in can be expressed in closed form.